-The film Цирк [Tsirk] or The Circus is a good example of how in the thirties in the Soviet Union, film and music were used for propaganda purposes.
+The film Цирк (Tsirk) or The Circus is a good example of how in the thirties in the Soviet Union, the medium of film was used for propaganda purposes.

-The Circus is a musical, of which the scenario was based on the play Под куполом цирка [Pod kupolom tsirka] or Under the Cupola of the Circus by the famous writing duo Ilya Ilff (1897-1937) and Yevgeny Petrov (1903-1942), much admired by Bulgakov.
-Ilff and Petrov did not agree with the interpretation of the director, though, and had their names deleted from the credits.
+It's a musical, and the scenario was based on the play Под куполом цирка (Pod kupolom tsirka) or Under the Cupola of the Circus by the famous writing duo Ilya Ilff (1897-1937) and Yevgeny Petrov (1903-1942), much admired by Bulgakov.
+Ilff and Petrov did not agree with the interpretation of the director, and had their names deleted from the credits

 Lyubov Orlova, Sergei Stolyarov, Yevgeniya Melnikova, Aleksandr Komissarov, Jim Patterson, Vladimir Volodin, Pavel Massalsky